Scene 1 – June 27th

 I opened a few pockets around me and allowed a faint tracing of stage haze to leak through as I began to make my way through the building.
-The information I had received on my target indicated that there were laser wires in the lower levels, and contrary to what Hollywood would have you believe, lasers are not visible to the naked eye.
+The information I had received on my target indicated that there were laser wires in the lower levels, and contrary to what Hollywood would have you believe, lasers aren’t visible to the naked eye.
 Stage haze would show them without blocking their receivers, and being forewarned, I could simply teleport through.
 The security cameras, meanwhile, would…

 Damn it, I always forgot about something!

 Well, it would take some time for Vulcan, who should be on patrol tonight, to get to the Archives from where he was likely watching my decoy – he didn’t have great speed.
 Plus, he had only graduated from the Journeymen to the New Champions a few weeks ago – he should be no trouble to evade even after he arrived.

 It only took me a few minutes to get to where I was going.
 After all, I wasn’t going to the boring layers of the Archive that were deeper down, where they stored the things that were too valuable to display openly in the Higgins Museum – I was just going to the first sub-basement, which held books that were of little interest to any but the most avid researchers.